Aksonik/quickPyPlot/README.md

 # quickPyPlot
-## An interface for quick plotting high quality figures with Python.
+## Interface for quick plotting high-quality figures with Python.

 #### A path to the executable might be added to the *~/.bashrc*: